What is Gigantism?

 The “gamma knife” is a collection of highly focused radiation beams.
-These beams do not harm the surrounding tissue, but they are able to deliver a powerful dose of radiation at the point where they combine and hit the tumor.
+These beams don’t harm the surrounding tissue, but they’re able to deliver a powerful dose of radiation at the point where they combine and hit the tumor.
 This dose is enough to destroy the tumor.

 Gamma knife treatment takes months to years to be fully effective and to return the levels of growth hormone to normal.
 It’s performed on an outpatient basis under general anesthetic.